-- Develop a land use plan for the downtown. - □ Identify specific actions the City of Fond du Lac should take in initiating and supporting development and redevelopment in the downtown. - Provide the Downtown Fond du Lac Partnership with a plan that the organization can refer to in developing its work program and marketing efforts.
+- □ To identify specific actions the City of Fond du Lac should take in initiating and supporting development and redevelopment in the downtown. - □ To provide the Downtown Fond du Lac Partnership with a plan that the organization can refer to in developing its work program and marketing efforts.